ReverendBayes/Live-Call-Analyzer/README.md

 - **Azure OpenAI (GPT-4o)** for structured summarization, sentiment analysis, and escalation strategy
 - **Power BI** for post-call visualization of customer sentiment, issue types, agent performance, and resolution patterns

-It functions as a **reference solution** — or **accelerator** — that can be extended into production use cases or customized for related domains (e.g., finance, healthcare).
+It functions as a **reference solution** — or **accelerator** — that can be extended into production use cases or customized for related domains (e.g., telecom call centers, finance, healthcare).

 ---